fpryor33/ConleyDynamics.jl/docs/src/man/homology.md

   determines the closed subcomplex ``Y``.
 - The method
   [`relative_homology(lc::LefschetzComplex, subc::Cells, subc0::Cells)`](@ref)
-  expects some ambient Lefschetz complex specified by the argument `lc`.
+  expects an ambient Lefschetz complex specified by the argument `lc`.
   The Lefschetz complex ``X`` is then the closure of the cell list `subc`, while the subcomplex ``Y`` is given by the clourse of the cell list `subc0`.
 These closures are automatically computed by the